Copperheads in Illinois: Where They Live and How Often They Bite

 Copperheads have primarily hemotoxic venom, which attacks the circulatory system and causes respiratory issues.
 Hemotoxins also attack the muscle tissue, which can result in hemorrhaging.
 In more severe cases, they can cause the death of cells in the affected areas and hinder or cause blood clotting.

 Their bites are also very painful and result in severe nausea and swelling.
 However, their venom isn’t very toxic.
-The eastern copperhead’s maximum venom yield is 85mg, but they emit only 26mg on average, and their bites are often dry or venom-free.
+The eastern copperhead’s maximum venom yield is 85mg, but they inject only 26mg on average, and their bites are often dry or venom-free.
 Also, it takes at least 85-100mg to kill a human (lethal venom dose/ LD50).
 Considering the figures, it’s understandable why only a few cases lead to deaths.
 Only 0.01% of their bites are fatal.
 Despite this figure, it is important to realize that their bites still kill people.

 How To Avoid Copperhead Bites in Illinois